As a straightforward application of SGML

 is served statically from the resolved file as

-otherwise, the resolved file is processed as SGML,
+otherwise, the resolved file is processed for producing HTML,

 the remaining part of

 initial part up to and including the resolved SGML file)